SteamFork/.github/profile/README.md

 | GPD | Win Mini | Community Verified |

 > [!NOTE]
 > <sup>1 </sup> Sponsored devices are fully supported by its maintainer.
-Support for unsponsored devices may vary.
+Support for unsponsored and community verified devices may vary.
 > <sup>2 </sup>New AMD 7000 series devices do not support S3 sleep due to an incorrect firmware setting.
 This setting is locked down and must be enabled using a third party helper.
 Follow the process from [ChimeraOS](https://github.com/ChimeraOS) to enable sleep [ [here](https://github.com/ChimeraOS/chimeraos/wiki/Community-Guides#enabling-modern-sleep-on-7000-series-amd-hardware) ].

 ### Documentation